-As many of you know, Red Rocket has been looking for a businesses to buy.
+As many of you know, Red Rocket has been looking for businesses to buy.
 We have previously written about all the challenges that come with buy-side mergers and acquisitions work.
 But, there is a new wrinkle we have been running into, that is worth talking about.
 Most businesses we have looked at were managed to maximize net profit, which is typically a good thing.
 But, when trying to attract an acquirer, they really should have been managed to maximize net cash flow.
-As at the end of the day, that is really want matters most to investors — getting visibility into a near term return of their invested capital, that hopefully can pay back in 12-18 months, not 4-5 years.
+As at the end of the day, that’s really what matters most to investors — getting visibility into a near-term return of their invested capital, that hopefully can pay back in 12-18 months, not 4-5 years.
 Let me explain further.

-Net cashflow is a cash flow statement output.
-It starts with the net profit calculated above and then adds back non-cash items like depreciation and amortization, and then subtracts other longer term investments made in the business, like build-up of inventory for future months’ sales, research and development costs made for future product offerings and other capital expenditures (e.g., for new equipment or capitalized software investments).
+Net cash flow is a cash flow statement output.
+It starts with the net profit calculated above and then adds back non-cash items like depreciation and amortization, and then subtracts other longer-term investments made in the business, like a build-up of inventory for future months’ sales, research and development costs made for future product offerings and other capital expenditures (e.g., for new equipment or capitalized software investments).

 So, with most acquirers looking for businesses with high net cash flow, with which to attract bank financing and to have funds from operations with which to pay down their loan and interest over time, this presents a major challenge for the buyer.
-Instead of getting a business that they thought was generation a lot of profits (which is valuable to them), they are getting a business which is cash flow neutral (which is not that valuable to them, given the nature of their business).
-What worked well for the entrepreneur in growing their revenues at the expense of short term distributions, does not work well for most private equity investors or acquirers of your business.
+Instead of getting a business that they thought was generating a lot of profits (which is valuable to them), they are getting a business that is cash flow neutral (which is not that valuable to them, given the nature of their business).
+What worked well for the entrepreneur in growing their revenues at the expense of short-term distributions, does not work well for most private equity investors or acquirers of your business.

 Obviously, if you are not trying to sell your business, making potential investors or acquirers happy doesn’t matter.
 You can do what you like in those cases.
-And, the reason most businesses don’t care about not driving huge positive cash flow, is because they are more focused on re-investing all cash flow into the company, to help propel the business to new heights in future years (not caring about the impact to profits or cash flow in the current year).
-Amazon is a great example of a company that has had major success with a strategy like this, although it ruffled the feather of many of their early investors as a public company, since it was counter to the norm of maximizing near term profits.
+And, the reason most businesses don’t care about not driving huge positive cash flow, is because they are more focused on re-investing all cash flow into the company, to help propel the business to new heights in future years (not caring about the impact on profits or cash flow in the current year).
+Amazon is a great example of a company that has had major success with a strategy like this, although it ruffled the feather of many of its early investors as a public company since it was counter to the norm of maximizing near-term profits.

-We were studying the potential acquisition of an ecommerce seller of branded shoes.
-They were showing very impressive revenue growth from $5MM to $10MM to $15MM over a three year period, and net profits were growing right along with it, from $1MM to $2MM to $3MM.
-That would attract the excitement of most any investor or buyer.
+We were studying the potential acquisition of an eCommerce seller of branded shoes.
+They were showing very impressive revenue growth from $5MM to $10MM to $15MM over a three-year period, and net profits were growing right along with it, from $1MM to $2MM to $3MM.
+That would attract the excitement of almost any investor or buyer.

-Until, we looked at the cash flow statement in more detail.
+Until we looked at the cash flow statement in more detail.
 And, we learned, they needed to invest the full $3MM of profit into their future inventory investment required to support the next year’s expected revenues of $20MM.
-With a 50% cost of sales ($10MM) and a 3x inventory turnover ratio ($3.3MM of inventory needed for next four months), they needed every penny of the prior year profits, and more, to fund their growth.
+With a 50% cost of sales ($10MM) and a 3x inventory turnover ratio ($3.3MM of inventory needed for the next four months), they needed every penny of the prior year’s profits, and more, to fund their growth.

 So, yes, if the plan was to shut off the growth at $15MM, and milk the $3MM of profits out of the business in perpetuity, that would appeal to certain buyers.
 But, if the plan, was to grow a $15MM business into a $50MM business, all while distributing a portion of profits to the shareholders or the lenders along the way, this business wouldn’t attract anyone.